 An attorney from our team can conduct an independent investigation into your car accident.
 Such an investigation may involve:

 - Requesting police reports, medical records, and other documentary evidence

-- Tracking down witnesses
+- Tracking down witnesses and recording their accounts

-- Tell you who the liable party is
+- Identified the liable party

 Pursue a Fair Settlement